Shippable/docs/sources/platform/runtime/service/neo4j.md

 ## Supported Languages
 Since all [Language](/platform/runtime/language/overview) images are built from the the `all` versions of the OS as above, this service is also available if you use language specific images.
 Shippable platform automatically picks the latest language image based on your [CI YML settings](ci/set-language/), but if you need finer grain control, you can use the image tag sections of the YML.

-## Supported Version Tags
-The drydock docker image is tagged when the image is updated.
-These are the supported tags -

 * [Clojure](/platform/runtime/language/clojure)
 * [GO](/platform/runtime/language/go)
 * [Java](/platform/runtime/language/java)